Steven-Dawson18/american-ale-house/TESTING.md

 ### Testing User Stories <a name="testing-from-user-stories"></a>

-22. As a user I can receive discount codes so that I can get free delivery or money off my order
-23. As a user I can see the same navigation menu on each page so that it is easy to understand and use
-24. As a user I can signup to the newsletter so that I receive news and discounts from the site
-25. As a user I can see the sites FAQ's so that rI may get some answers to my questions easily
-26. As a user I can contact the American Ale House via phone or email so that I can make contact on any issues I might have
-27. As a user I can view the sites policy so that I understand how my data will be used
-28. As a user I can follow the business on social media so that I can keep up to date with latest news and offers
-30. As a user I can understand the site meaning when I land on the home page so that I know I am on a site I want to purchase from

 1. As a new user I can easily register for the website so that I can purchase products quickly and easily.

 ![Site Registration](testing_images/storey-1.png)